Collagen vs Bone Broth

 You can do this by taking collagen powder or consuming whole food sources of collagen, like bone broth.

-I’ve written a guide about increasing collagen levels in your body.
 There are specific things you need to do in addition to eating collagen rich foods.

 How is collagen powder made?